 The seven blocks of Elizabeth Boulevard have only forty-four homes, several of them designed by architect Wiley Clarkson.
-On Ryan Place Drive, this was Clarkson’s own house (1928).
+At 2517 Ryan Place Drive, this was Clarkson’s own house (1928).

 The house at 1112 was the first built on Elizabeth Boulevard, finished in 1911.
 Note the hitching post.